-The plenary sessions will focus on:
+The plenary sessions focused on:

 - Disability-inclusive development and international cooperation